wetw0rk/Sickle/CONTRIBUTING.md

 Let's break this down:

 - **common**: This directory contains "handlers" for Sickle's default operations and "standard libraries" used by payload and development modules.
-Very rarely will you be modifying contents within this directory since majority of updates to these files will be new features that affect the whole framework or simply bug fixes.
+Very rarely will you be modifying content within this directory since majority of updates to these files will be new features that affect the whole framework or simply bug fixes.

 - **formats**: This is where all formats supported by Sickle are stored (e.g *c, java, python*).
 Should you be using a custom wrapper in a new language not supported by Sickle this is where you would add it.

 - **modules**: This is where all development modules are stored, not to be confused with payload modules.
 Here is where new capabilities that assist in development should be added (e.g *diff, run*).

 - **payloads**: This is where actual shellcode stubs should be stored.
-Depending what platform you're developing for is what subdirectories you will use.
+Depending on what platform you're developing for is what subdirectories you will use.
 Sickle is organized by platform, architecture, and name.
-For example if you wanted to add a Windows x86 Reverse Shell, you would place it under ***windows/x86/shell_reverse_tcp.py***.
+For example, if you wanted to add a Windows x86 Reverse Shell, you would place it under windows/x86/shell_reverse_tcp.py.

 Often the best way to begin module development, is by copying an existing file and going from there.